- A BOLD idea for handling big data

-HOUSTON, Sept.
-23, 2013 — A new optical network being developed at Rice University will help streamline demanding, data-intensive computations in a customized, energy-efficient way.
+HOUSTON – An optical network in development will help streamline demanding, data-intensive computations in a customized, energy-efficient way.

-The new network, BOLD — short for Big Data and Optical Lightpaths-Driven Networked Systems Research Infrastructure — will use optical data-networking switches to handle the huge amounts of data generated by labs across the university.
+The new network, BOLD (Big Data and Optical Lightpaths-Driven Networked Systems Research Infrastructure), will use optical data-networking switches to handle the huge amounts of data generated by labs across Rice University.
 The National Science Foundation has provided a $900,000 grant for the three-year project.

 “Advances in computing and sensing technologies have led to a similar problem across many disciplines in science and engineering today,” said BOLD principal investigator T.S.
 Eugene Ng, associate professor of computer science and of electrical and computer engineering at Rice.
 “Experiments produce mountains of data, and there is often no efficient way to process that data to make discoveries and solve problems.”

 Rice University computer networking researchers are taking on big data with a customized, energy-efficient optical network called BOLD that will be capable of feeding rivers of data to Rice’s supercomputers.
 Photo courtesy of Rice University/Photos.com.